Custom eLearning Solutions

 Example:

-A chat bot allows crew members to ask policy and process questions, such as the maximum cart speed on stage or meal penalty rules.
+Cut time-to-answer and keep the operation moving when staff need guidance right away.
 It returns answers with references to the production manual, union agreements, and safety bulletins and logs any unanswered questions for the coordinator.

 Feedback and Coaching